 Receive Help at Successful Eating Disorder Treatment Centers

-If you or someone you know is struggling with an eating disorder, getting help in an eating disorders treatment program as soon as possible is key to preventing any further damage to the body.
+If you or someone you know is struggling with an eating disorder, getting help in an eating disorder treatment program as soon as possible is key to preventing any further damage to the body.
 It might be hard for someone on the outside to understand an eating disorder, and why their loved one has these behaviors.
-The person suffering does not see their behaviors as irrational but as a means to control these intrusive thoughts they have about their physical appearance.
+The person suffering does not see their behaviors as irrational but as a means to control the intrusive thoughts they have about their physical appearance.
 The most important thing to do when looking for treatment is to surround yourself or your loved one with support.
-There are approximately 30 million people, men and women of all ages, who suffer in the United States each year.
+There are approximately 30 million people, men and women of all ages, who suffer from an eating disorder in the United States each year.

 Eating Disorder Conditions